amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 on comparing the slower benchmarks is too significant, we can change to a linear x axis.

 Our graph does not include any specific order of tasks.
-At any given time, a reader can see how many of the benchmarks are able to complete within that time (for example, 41 benchmarks require complete in under a second in the full synthesis algorithm).
+At any given time, a reader can see how many of the benchmarks are able to complete within that time (for example, 41 benchmarks complete in under a second in the full synthesis algorithm).
 We can reword the description of these graphs to make this more clear.

                                 -------------